-Railfuture is campaigning for reinstatement of the rail link between Uckfield and Lewes and electrification of the Uckfield line to improve access from the Weald to the employment centre of Brighton and to provide an additional route between the South Coast and London, which will relieve the Brighton Main Line.
+Railfuture is campaigning for electrification of the Uckfield line to accelerate services and lengthen trains, and reopening of the rail link between Uckfield and Lewes to provide access from the Weald to the employment centre of Brighton and an additional route between the South Coast and London, relieving the Brighton Main Line.

 - Wealden residents can only get work or education in Lewes or Brighton by congested roads and bus services

 - Uckfield Line commuter services take 20 minutes longer than equivalent journeys on the Brighton Main Line

 - Newhaven needs regeneration but has only two through trains to London